Best Bond and Bond Fund Alternatives

 If you have de-risked from your accumulation portfolio, you likely have quite a bit of money invested in bonds.
-Are there any alternatives to bonds worth considering?
+Are there any alternatives to bond funds worth considering?

-Fixed income, as an investment class, includes bonds and other assets.
-What are the options for fixed income investing and what are the alternatives to bonds one may consider?
+As an investment class, fixed income includes bonds, cash, and other assets.
+What are the options for fixed income investing, and what are the best alternatives to bonds one may consider?

 Before we begin, why do you have bonds in your portfolio?

 - Ballast- They provide ballast to the portfolio price stability.
 Most of the time, you expect return of your principal at the end of the term

 - Income- Bonds pay out twice a year until maturity.
 Interest rates are currently low, which is why some people are seeking bond alternatives

 - Diversification- Bonds are less correlated than other asset classes with equities.
 When the stock market takes a hit, often bonds increase in price, which can offset the losses depending on your asset allocation

 Instead of worrying about income, think about ballast and diversification.
 Fixed income investing is not about income anymore!

 Fixed Income Investing is not about Income

 Not infrequently, those in retirement seek to replace their biweekly income.
 Retirement planning, after all, is all about creating retirement income from your assets.